Tortricinae

 (NCBI-index: 1.660606)

-It is always a surprise to discover new leaf rollers in the moth trap.
+Discovering new leaf rollers in the moth trap is always a surprise.
 Since many leaf rollers look alike at first glance, I remain alert to possible new species.
-The Straw Conch (Cochylimorpha straminea) is such a leaf roller that has similar species.
-It is a fairly solid buff moth, with a pale rust-colored band forming a ‘V’ pattern on its back.
-Some dark brown spots can be seen along the leading edge near the wing tip.
-There are also some brown spots near the trailing edge, but none of the markings are particularly pronounced.
-The flight period is in two generations from May to September and the wingspan is 10-16mm.
+The Straw Conch (Cochylimorpha straminea) is a leaf roller of a similar species.
+It is a reasonably solid buff moth with a pale rust-coloured band forming a ‘V’ pattern on its back.
+Some dark brown spots are along the leading edge near the wing tip.
+Some brown spots are near the trailing edge, but none of the markings are particularly pronounced.
+The flight period spans two generations, from May to September, and the wingspan ranges from 10 to 16 mm.
 The larvae feed in the stem just below the flower bud or in young shoots as far as the second generation is concerned.
 Host plant: Common Knotweed.
 Dutch name: Moerasbladroller.
 Frisian name:

 Flying period: